nathan-standafer/autocomplete-api/README.md

 ```

 ## Calling the API
-The following examples can be used to call the API
+The following examples can be used to call the API.
+All requests are GET requests.
 ```
 curl localhost:8080/autocomplete?searchString=wife
 curl localhost:8080/autocomplete?searchString=moon